Online Engineering Schools in South Carolina

 - Chemical Engineers – 17.6 percent increase (60 new jobs)

-Furthermore, engineers earn relatively competitive salaries; the average salary for the 42,130 engineers and architectural workers in SC was $95,270, according to the BLS (May 2024); some earned substantially more such as aerospace engineers, a field that has an annual average (mean) wage of $137,870.
+Furthermore, engineers earn relatively competitive salaries.
+The average salary for the 42,130 engineers and architectural workers in SC was $95,270, according to the BLS (May 2024).
+Some earned substantially more, such as aerospace engineers, whose annual average (mean) wage was $137,870.
 By comparison, the average annual salary for all positions in the state was $56,990.

 Annual mean wages for some of the most popular fields of engineering in the state include: